FARS: Factor Augmented Regression Scenarios in R: Methodology

+Note that the SLS final estimates of the pervasive, semipervasive and non-pervasive factors estimate the space spanned by the factors and not the factors themselves.
+Therefore, particular rotations of interest of the factors may also be obtained after estimation.
+The \pkg{FARS} package provide the rotation for which the usual identification conditions are satisfied.

-As explained earlier, the algorithm requires a suitable initialization of $P^{*}$ and $F_t^{*}$.
-The \textbf{FARS} package provides two initialization options: CCA and, alternatively, PC.
-While both approaches yield approximately the same estimated common components $P^{*} F_t^{*}$, CCA typically leads to faster convergence, requiring fewer iterations to minimize the RSS.
-However, when the factor structure is highly complex, initializing with PC tends to be computationally more efficient.
-See also \cite{Breitung2016} for the small sample properties of the sequential LS estimator with CCA and PC for the two-level DFM.
+In step 1 of the algorithm, the initialization of $\mathbf{P}^{*}$ and $\mathbf{F}_t^{*}$ is carried out using CCA.
+Alternatively, the \pkg{FARS} package provides the alternative of using PC.
+Although both approaches produce approximately the same estimated common components $\hat{\mathbf{P}}^{*} \hat{\mathbf{F}}_t^{*}$, the convergence of CCA is typically faster, requiring fewer iterations to minimize RSS.
+However, when the factor structure is highly complex, initializing with PC tends to be computationally more efficient; see also \cite{Breitung2016} for the comparison of the small sample properties of the SLS estimator initialized with CCA and PC for the two-level DFM.